Reviewed by:

 What Does a Corporate Lawyer Do?

 Corporations hire corporate lawyers to represent the corporate entity.
 They advise businesses on their legal obligations, rights, and responsibilities.
-Corporate lawyers spend most of their time on the:
+Corporate lawyers are mainly responsible for:

-• Mergers and acquisitions: Provide legal advice about proposed transactions regarding business mergers.
+- Mergers and acquisitions: Providing legal advice about proposed transactions regarding business mergers.
 Corporate lawyers would review a company's assets and liabilities, such as real estate holdings, intellectual property holdings, and employment agreements.

 Corporate lawyers rarely step into a courtroom and spend most of their days in the office conducting the legal areas of a business.
 Corporate lawyers often work in large or mid-size firms with corporate law departments.
 In these corporate law departments, corporate lawyers have a specialty and focus on areas such as venture capital or securities.